 The Labeling May Be Different, but the Package Is Most Definitely the Same!

-There are even more classifications out there than I have shown in this hub believe it or not.
+There are even more classifications out there than I have shown in this article, believe it or not.
 However, for me to include them all would be pointless as I'm sure you have already fathomed that although the label is different, the packaging is without a shadow of a doubt, the very same thing - a highly sensitive person!

 Isn't it wonderful to see just how many studies have been carried out on sensitive people and children over the last few decades.
 I was once of the opinion that nobody really cared about the sensitive branch of humanity but after all my research and information gathering I realize I was mistaken.
 Perhaps there aren't many types of us, but it is refreshing to see so much interest in our trait.
 Boy, oh boy, do I love being a highly sensitive person!

 "Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed.
 It is the only thing that ever has." - Margaret Mead

 - It's Good To Be Sensitive! - 25 Wonderful Aspects Of...